UPPMAX/programming_formalisms_intro/doc/reproducible.md

 ```

 ### Creative Commons licenses
+- More often used for images and text.
 - Creative Commons licenses give everyone from individual creators to large institutions a standardized way to grant the public permission to use their creative work under copyright law.
 - From the reuser’s perspective, the presence of a Creative Commons license on a copyrighted work answers the question, “What can I do with this work?”
 https://creativecommons.org/about/cclicenses/